spark-app-studio/TripPenguin/replit.md

-# Guide2Go Trip Planning Application
+# TripPirate Trip Planning Application

 ## Overview

-Guide2Go is a trip planning application designed to help users plan overseas trips without going into debt.
+TripPirate is a trip planning application designed to help users plan overseas trips without going into debt.
 The application guides users through a three-step process: Dream (defining trip basics), Plan (budgeting and saving), and Do (booking).
 The app emphasizes budget planning, savings tracking, and organized booking management to transform trip planning from a stressful chore into an exciting journey.

 ### Recent Updates (Nov 7-9, 2025)